nmcwilli/ASP-React-Ranking-App/ASPreactSample3/ClientApp/README.md

 ## Overview

-This is a sample app by Neil McWilliam that allows sorting of movies and albums in a 5 row grid.
+This is a sample app by @nmcwilli that allows sorting of movies and albums in a 5 row grid.

 The app uses:
 - ASP.NET Core with C# for the back-end